The Origins of Off-Centre Massive Black Holes in Dwarf Galaxies: Departure from Galaxy Centers

 We show the wandering nature of all BHs together in Figure \ref{fig:distances}, where we plot the distance from the galaxy center vs time for each object.
-There are no cases where a BH is dislodged from the center and eventually returns there for the long term.
+There are no cases where a BH is dislodged from the center and eventually returns there for the long term, nor are there cases where a central IMBH experiences a merger and remains central.
 In fact, mergers at late times can cause MBHs to move even {\em further} from their hosts' centers.
-In this Figure each MBH is depicted by a different colour line, as shown in the legend.
+In this Figure each MBH is depicted in a different colour and panel.
 We place a coloured circle at the end of each line for clarity.
 Larger stars at times between 0 and 13.8 Gyr represent galaxy mergers, which act to perturb the MBH from the center.
 The galaxy Storm 2 experiences two such mergers (at 3 Gyr and 10 Gyr, the latter displacing the pink MBH a second time).
 The galaxy Sandra 6 has a merger at 9 Gyr, but we note the MBH is already off-center at this time.
 We suspect there was an earlier merger before 4 Gyr, but the time resolution of our simulation outputs for Sandra is poor, and we cannot confirm when this putative merger may have taken place.
 These three MBHs are examples of distances {\em increasing} with time, as compared to the other five which remain approximately constant (while oscillating).
 Our results are consistent with observations by \citet{Reines20}, in which the off-center compact radio sources are located between 1-5 kpc from the optical centers of their host galaxies.

 Mergers with other galaxies are the cause of the displacement of MBHs in all but one case (Rogue 1, though possibly also Sandra 6).
 In Table \ref{table:df} we show the properties of off-center MBHs and their host galaxies.
 The column $z_{\rm off}$ represents the redshift at which the MBH becomes off-center when perturbed by a merger.
 In all of these cases, the MBH is hosted by the ``minor'' galaxy in the merger, and coalesces with a more massive galaxy.
 The resulting tidal stripping of the smaller galaxy leaves its remains orbiting in the halo of the primary galaxy.
 The larger galaxy often lacks an MBH itself, which is a consequence of our MBH seed formation model.
 To mimic the ``direct collapse'' scenario, we require gas to have a low H$_2$ fraction to form MBHs, while stars form with a high H$_2$ fraction.
 As a result, gas in galaxies which form first (and are often larger as a result) will meet the criteria for star formation, but not MBH formation.
 MBHs form from gas which has likely been heated by nearby star formation, consistent with the direct collapse model \citep{Spaans06}.